Nik5036350/backend-coding-challenge/README.md

 ## ✨ Bonus Points

 - [TODO] Implement authentication and authorization mechanisms for users.
+  (I have  decided leave it for a discussion since in case of Spring boot it is more configuration related, but still takes a lot of time to do it right and would extend the scope beyond reasonable time limit)
 - ✅ Provide documentation for your API endpoints using tools like Swagger. http://localhost:8080/swagger-ui/index.html#/
 - ✅ Implement logging to record errors and debug information.
 - ✅ Implement caching mechanisms to improve the rating system's performance.